alfski/ViewSyncEffect/README.md

 * note: for potree could for a LOD based on reported fps, to smooth out jitter between slaves.

 * note: in lgpompei.html I disabled the Skybox to give better visual contrast.

+* todo: convert to binary websockets and ditch the JSON stringify/parse step.